Nonpartisan primary: United States

-Both Washington and California implement a two-winner nonpartisan blanket primary by plurality vote.
+Both Washington and California implement a two-winner nonpartisan primary by plurality vote.

 The plan is used in Texas and other states in special elections but not primaries.
 A notable example involved former US Senator Phil Gramm, who in 1983 (while a member of the House of Representatives), after switching from the Democratic to the Republican Party, resigned his seat as a Democrat on January 5, ran as a Republican for his own vacancy in a special election held on February 12, and won rather handily.

 There have also been efforts in Oregon to pass a similar law.
 However, the Oregon Senate rejected it in May 2007, and it failed in a November 2008 referendum as Measure 65.
 Oregon voters defeated it again in November 2014 as Measure 90, despite a $2.1 million donation from former New York City Mayor Michael Bloomberg and a $2.75 million donation from former Enron executive John D. Arnold to support it.

 Maryland has explored a top-two primary, erroneously naming it an open primary, such as in 2019 House Bill 26.
 Testimony was provided by several organizations, including FairVote and Common Cause, and independent constituents, and included statements about Condorcet systems, proportional representation and single transferable vote, and concerns that a top-two rather than top-three or more primary would not supply adequate choice for voters.

-Florida voters rejected an amendment to adopt the top-two primary in 2020.
+In Florida, an amendment to adopt the top-two primary was unsuccessful in 2020.
+57% of votes were in favor but this failed to reach the threshold of 60% to pass.

 Alaska

-In the 2020 Alaska elections, voters approved Measure 2, which will replace party primaries with a single non-partisan blanket primary, a top-four primary.
-The top 4 candidates will advance to a general election that uses ranked-choice voting.
-It will be used for all state and federal elections except for the president.
+In the 2020 Alaska elections, voters approved Measure 2, which replaced party primaries with a single non-partisan primary, a top-four primary.
+The top 4 candidates advance to a general election that uses ranked-choice voting.
+It is used for all state and federal elections except for the president.

 California

 California's blanket primary system was ruled unconstitutional in California Democratic Party v.
 Jones in 2000.
 It forced political parties to associate with candidates they did not endorse.
-Then in 2004, Proposition 62, an initiative to bring the nonpartisan blanket primary to California, failed with only 46% of the vote.
+Then in 2004, Proposition 62, an initiative to bring the nonpartisan jungle primary to California, failed with only 46% of the vote.
 However, Proposition 14, a nearly identical piece of legislation, passed on the June 2010 ballot with 53.7% of the vote.

-Under Proposition 14, statewide and congressional candidates in California, regardless of party preference, participate in the nonpartisan blanket primary.
+Under Proposition 14, statewide and congressional candidates in California, regardless of party preference, participate in the jungle primary.
 However, a candidate must prefer the major party on the ballot that they are registered in.
 After the June primary election, the top two candidates advance to the November general election.
 That does not affect the presidential primary, local offices, or non-partisan offices such as judges and the Superintendent of Public Instruction.
 The California Secretary of State now calls the system a "Top-Two Primary".